vuejs/vuepress/changelog-unpublished/1.9/index.md

 ## Limitations

-It is worth noting that third-party plugins do not support [Plugin Shorthand](https://vuepress.vuejs.org/plugin/using-a-plugin.html#plugin-shorthand) if you're using [Tuple Style](https://vuepress.vuejs.org/plugin/using-a-plugin.html#plugin-options) to write your config, this is because from the perspective of the type system, the unknown shortcut is equivalent to `string`, which results in the failure of type inference.
+It is worth noting that third-party plugins do not support [Plugin Shorthand](https://vuepress.vuejs.org/plugin/using-a-plugin.html#plugin-shorthand) if you’re using [Tuple Style](https://vuepress.vuejs.org/plugin/using-a-plugin.html#plugin-options) to write your config, this is because from the perspective of the type system, the unknown shortcut is equivalent to `string`, which results in the failure of type inference.

 By default, only officially maintained and plugins under [VuePress Community](https://vuepress-community.netlify.app/en/) support shortcut, feel free to submit pull request to add your plugin at this [file](https://github.com/vuejs/vuepress/blob/master/packages/vuepress/types/third-party-plugins.ts).